Ward Brehm: Career

 As a member of the board of directors for Alight, which works with refugee communities around the world, Brehm founded Asili, an enterprise platform to bring clean water and basic medical care to the extreme poor.
 At Alight, he also founded and helped fund The Color Movement in collaboration with the Catholic Sisters of El Salvador, who offer an alternative identity to a life of violence and desperation with one that thrives on goodness, peace, and unity.

 In 2018, he was appointed to the Advisory Board of the United States Agency for International Development (USAID) in Washington DC.
 He served in that capacity during both the Trump and Biden Administrations.

 On March 3, 2025, in an emergency meeting of the USADF board of directors, Brehm was named USADF president.
-This happened after US President Donald J. Trump issued an executive order declaring that the "non-statutory components or functions" of USADF and three other agencies were to "be eliminated to the maximum extent consistent with applicable law and USADF subsequently temporarily stopped disbursing funds and submitted a report describing its mission and needed resources in accordance with the order.
+This happened after US President Donald Trump issued an executive order declaring that the "non-statutory components or functions" of USADF and three other agencies were to "be eliminated to the maximum extent consistent with applicable law and USADF subsequently temporarily stopped disbursing funds and submitted a report describing its mission and needed resources in accordance with the order.
 On February 24, Democratic members of the US Senate Committee on Foreign Relations had written to Trump objecting to any attempt to reduce, reorganize, or eliminate USADF.
 On February 28, the Trump administration attempted to name Pete Marocco to run USADF.

 On March 5, 2025, Marocco and five US DOGE Service Temporary Organization (USDSTO) staffers were turned away from the USADF offices by foundation security staff.
 Brehm, who was not present, wrote to a USDSTO staffer that he had instructed his staff not to allow such meetings without him and that he looked forward to working with Marocco should he be nominated to the USADF board and confirmed by the Senate.